DannyRabinkov/hours_tracker/DOCUMENTATION.md

 NOTES:
 - Unfortunately I haven't managed the tables association yet so altho the models and the route to the Role-Value table exists, I didn't used it.
-- There is no authentication YET because i didn't created the client-side yet and therefore it's not done.
+- There is no authentication YET but will be soon with "jwt".
     -------------------------------------------------------------------------------------------------------------------------------------------------------------------